cisar2218/Plutonication/README.md

 ## Usage by object

 ### `PlutoEventManager` class
-`PlutoEventManager` class will be propably your main class used from Plutonication package if you want to build simple dApp that communicate with PlutoWallet.
-We recommend run [code examples](#usage-by-pure-code-examples) and then study additional details in documentation.
+`PlutoEventManager` class will be your main class used from Plutonication package if you want to build simple dApp that communicate with PlutoWallet.
+We recommend run and play with [code examples](#usage-by-pure-code-examples) and then study additional details in documentation.
 > It has the highest level of abstraction, if you want more flexible solution, see [more flexible objects](#more-flexible-objects).
 #### Establish Connection
-To establish connection instantiate `PlutoEventManager` and then make call specific for your usecase ([client](#client-wallet) / [server](#server-dapp)).
+To establish connection instantiate `PlutoEventManager` and then make call specific for your usecase ([client (wallet)](#client-wallet) / [server (dApp)](#server-dapp)).
 ```cs
 PlutoEventManager manager = new PlutoEventManager();
 // ... make your connection call bellow ...